 - SimplePostflop- More tabular.
 Standalone version.
 Can start the analysis preflop.

 - PioSOLVER- More tabular.
 Standalone version.
-Preferred by most players for its uncomplicated operation and functionality.
+Preferred by most players for its less complicated operation and functionality.

-A discussion comparing the more popular, PioSOLVER and GTORB, can be found in this post and responses on Two Plus Two.
+A discussion comparing the best poker solvers, PioSOLVER and GTORB, can be found in this post and responses on Two Plus Two.

 Players new to solvers often have good things to say about GTO Range Builder.
 It has a web interface and is quite fast whilst some also consider it to be moderately easy to use.